vincenzocoia/igcop/README.md

 functions adopt the convention `<prefix><name>`.
 For IG and IGL copulas:

   - `<prefix>` corresponds to one of:
-      - `r` for random number generation,
+      - `r` for random number generation (currently not supported for conditional distributions),
       - `p` for cdf,
       - `d` for density, and
       - `q` for quantile (for conditional distributions only).